 IMAGE VIA @LONGMONTCLIMBS | INSTAGRAM

-Whatever the reason, there are lots of facilities to train hard, hang out, and dabble in rock climbing.
+Luckily, there are lots of facilities to train hard, hang out, and dabble in rock climbing.
 Plus, as a Boulderite, it’s almost a requirement that you try boulder at least once.
 So, check out our list, chalk up those hands, and hit the holds.

-Okay, so it’s not exactly within the city limits.
-But more and more Boulderites are checking out EVO in Louisville.
+Okay, so it’s not exactly within the city limits., but more and more Boulderites are checking out EVO in Louisville.
 What makes this place worth the trip?
 Another green building, EVO is a leader in custom-built and sustainably-designed climbing gyms.
 Their mission is to support the climbing community and environmental stewardship.
 Plus, their daily schedule is loaded with yoga classes to help you work out all those kinks after coming off the wall.

 Earth Treks is yet another popular climbing gym among the Boulder climbing community just southwest of Golden’s center.
 While a fairly new facility, Earth Treks has been in the business of climbing facilities since 1989.
-This gym is a HUGE multifunctional space for both amateurs and pros, and yogis too!
-They have a dedicated in-house yoga studio, as well as a large strength training and conditioning room with everything you need to stay in great climbing shape.
+This gym is a HUGE multi-functional space for both amateurs and pros (and yogis too!).They have a dedicated in-house yoga studio, as well as a large strength training and conditioning room with everything you need to stay in great climbing shape.
 And since it can be intimidating to learn the ropes (literal statement), Earth Treks accommodates those first-timer jitters with private teaching areas.

 Another bouldering-specific kind of place, CATS (Colorado Athletic Training School) sets up east of the 29th Street Mall.
 This spot boasts a no-frills kind of vibe with its generally challenging routes and minimalist approach.
 The perk?
 It’s the cheapest place for a drop-in in Boulder, and it also doubles as a gymnastics training facility.
 Invite a group of friends and you may even have the place to yourselves.
 Just make sure to call in advance to make sure they’re taking open climbers.
-In our opinion, CATS is best suited for the boulderer in training.